TCC-SocialNetwork/social_framework/README.md

 > It is necessary to pass as a parameter the remover will remove an user and the participant will be removed from the event.
 To the removal is performed successfully the remover must have permission to execute the action.

-> To add a route in an event should invoke the method 'add_route', defined in Schedule Class.
+> To add a route in an event should invoke the method 'add_route', defined in Event Class.
 The following is the method signature.

 ```ruby
 add_route(user, route)